lulujordanna/data-structures/week05/README.md

+*This folder has been used for adding all entries to the NoSQL database.
+The details below highlight my progress from Week 05, October 1, 2019*

 ## The Goal

 The goal of this week’s assignment is to begin planning out how to build a NoSQL database and populating that database for our final assignment 2, “The Process Blog”.